GFDRR/rdl-standard/docs/guides/formats.md

 **GRIdded Binary or General Regularly-distributed Information in Binary (GRIB)** is standardized by the WMO and in operation since 1985.
 Similar to NetCDF, GRIB files are commonly used in meteorology to store historical and forecast weather data.
 It’s a multidimensional file with the advantages of self-description, flexibility and expandability.
 There are tools to convert GRIB into rasters such as grb2grid and QGIS software.

-## Recommended non-spatial formats
+## Non-spatial formats

 ### Spreadsheet / tables

 **Comma-separated values** (`.csv`) is used for table data such as vulnerability models, results summary, aggregations, etc. Deprecated for grid spatial data.
 Small files can be added uncompressed, so the resource filetype will show as ‘CSV’.
 Where large or multiple files are compressed, filetype will show as ‘ZIP’ though so please include reference to the .csv filetype in the resource description.

 **Excel** (`.xls`) is used for table data such as results summary, aggregations, etc. Deprecated for grid spatial data.
-Small files can be added uncompressed, multiple files should come in one zipfile.
-Please include reference to the .xls filetype in the resource description.
+Small files can be added uncompressed, multiple files ought to be compressed into a single .zip file, with reference to the .xls filetype in the resource description.

 ```{note}
 Wide table formatting is preferred instead of long format.